Oh, the 21st century is a great time to be alive. Continuing Education has never been easier, especially if you’re on a tight budget.

-Among other reasons, modern technology offers us some really amazing tools and resources for continuing our educations or just brushing up on some skills.
+Modern technology offers us some really amazing tools and resources for continuing education or just brushing up on some skills with online courses.
 In this post, I’d like to share a few that I’ve personally used.

-First and foremost, there’s Lynda.com.
-For a modest price (starting at $25/month or $250/year), you can take courses on a variety of topics, and learn how to use specific software.
+For a modest price (starting at $25/month or $250/year), you can take courses for learning how to use specific software.
 I originally started using Lynda when I was trying to figure out the latest versions of Adobe Photoshop, after finally upgrading my 15-year-old version.

 There are many free videos on Lynda for you to sample.
 Most of the first few videos in each course are freely available to try it out.